cst0601/cst0601.github.io/_tabs/about.md

 - Designed a Monte Carlo algorithm that used matrix multiplication to perform probability experiments.
 - Implemented the algorithm using **C++** with Nvidia **Tensor Cores** and **cuBLAS** that achieved 35.8% performance improvement in execution time with 5000 probability experiments and had only and an error of $5\times 10^{-3}$ compared running using CUDA cores.

 ### Holo Bot
 - Developed a discord bot that checks schedules, Youtube, Twitter contents of streamers and supports more than 3,000 members using **Java**.
 - Designed a modular system architecture and built a WebAPI that scrapes web contents for stream schedules using **Python** and **Flask** to improve system stability and achieve 0 crashes since 12/19/2020.
-- This project is still maintained by me, you can found it on my github page:
+- This project is still maintained by me, you can found it on my Github page:
     * [Holo Bot](https://github.com/cst0601/Holo-Bot)
     * [Holo Schedule API](https://github.com/cst0601/holo_schedule_api)

 ### Full Stack Web App (I haven't think up of a name yet)
 - Developed a full stack social networking application providing services akin to that of Twitter because I did not like the current state of Twitter.
 - Implemented backend as a **RESTful API** using **Node.js**, **MongoDB**.
 - Developed frontend using **React**, **Redux**, Material UI.

 ### [Image Wizard](https://github.com/cst0601/Image-Wizard)
 - Developed a GUI tool that implements Mask R-CNN to separate instances and backgrounds of images as well as applying filters and rendering effects to images using TensorFlow, OpenCV and PyGtk in Python.
 - Developed an effect that simulates bokeh photos without relying on DSLR or high-end smartphones using OpenCV and Python.

 ### [Bearing Fault Diagnosis](https://github.com/cst0601/BearingFaultDiagnosis)
 - Developed a program to detect and classify different types of bearing faults or the combined scenario using only vibration data with different machine learning models including SOM, Neural Net in Python and Keras.

 ### Embedded Face Recognition
 - Implemented a real-time human detection and facial recognition program in C++/OpenCV and Qt on Nvidia Jetson TX2 embedded platform.

 ---

 ## SKILLS

 ### Programming Languages:
-C, C++, Java, Python, SQL, Javascript, recently learning Rust
+C, C++, Java, Python, SQL, JavaScript, recently learning Rust
 ### Libraries and Frameworks:
-CUDA, cuBLAS, OpenCV, pyTorch, Flask, React, node.js
+CUDA, cuBLAS, OpenCV, PyTorch, Flask, React, Node.js
 ### Parallel Computing, Natural Language Processing, Image Processing, Full Stack Web Development

 ---

 # Things I do when I am not programming
 - I'm deep inside a rabbit hole called Hololive, so I watch streams, lives, and other events.
 And my 推しはさくらみこです。
 - Learn languages.
 Aside from English, I am learning Japanese (for various reasons, probably related to the first bullet point).
 - Travel.
 Although I haven't been able to do so for some time.
 - Gaming, especially paradox games (games which you make the world map into one color) and FFXIV.
 Find me @ Elemental-Carbuncle.
 I got a house at Shirogane 29-51.
 Maybe we could go on a raid sometimes.
-- Read visual novels, if you are interested in this, check out 月に寄り添う乙女 の作法 series.
+- Read visual novels, if you are interested in this, check out Yuzusoft's games and 月に寄り添う乙女の作法 series.

 ---

 # Other Notes

 - The profile picture was taken at Feb, 2020 at Ueno Station.
 And the train was E4 Series Shinkansen.
 All of the E4 trains retired at 2021 (sad noise).
 - The title "Atelier Chikuma" comes from the atelier game series.
 I especially recommend "Atelier Sophie".